 Obtain a CALI password.
 Offers (1) Interactive electonic lessons - professors set up a Lessonlink to see students' results; (2) Lawdibles - 10 minute audio recordings, explaining difficult concepts; (3) Classcaster - podcasting and blogging platform; and (4) ELangdell and Legal Education Commons - sites for sharing teaching materials, and more.

-Reference Librarians can help you with PowerPoint, Web 2.0 and other educational technologies.
-We also provide student group instructional sessions in the use of PowerPoint, Refworks and other educational software.
-(CONTACT: Laura Ray 687-6880)
+Reference Librarians can help you with flipped classrooms, education videos and in-class recording, PowerPoint, Web 2.0, and other educational technologies.
+We also provide student group instructional sessions in the use of PowerPoint, Refworks, and other educational software.
+(CONTACT Sue Altmeyer 687-4894)

 Adjacent to the main Library PC Lab, we have 2 Training Labs to facilitate your class electronic instructional needs.
 Each Lab is equipped with 15 workstations and a data projector.
 Please note that Training Labs cannot be reserved during Reading and Exam Weeks.
 (CONTACT: Laura Ray 687-6880)

 Research Librarians can tailor a course specific research guide for you to use on your own course page or as a handout for your class.
 (CONTACT Neeri Rao 523-7388)

 We can work with you to develop research lecture and/or assignment.
 CONTACT: Amy Burchfield 687-6885.
 To arrange a lecture by a LexisNexis or Westlaw rep, contact the rep directly or contact Laura Ray 687-6880.

 The College of Law's Administrative Office sends course evaluations to the Law Library at the end of each semester.
 We bind these evaluations and keep them on reserve for 5 years for law student review.
 Older evaluations are shelved in the library's stacks.
 (CONTACT Jon Elias 687-2483)